ujjwalkarn/machineLearning/README.md

 - [Ethen's Notebook Collection](https://github.com/ethen8181/machine-learning) - Continuously updated machine learning documentations (mainly in Python3).
 Contents include educational implementation of machine learning algorithms from scratch and open-source library usage

+- [Skills for Machine Learning](https://www.scaler.com/blog/skills-for-machine-learning/) - This blog covers the essential skills in math, statistics, and computer science needed to understand ML algorithms, analyze data effectively, and succeed in the field.

 <a name="quora" />

 ## Resources on Quora